 Additional pros of your high school student working a part-time job:

 - They can contribute to their college fund

 - Great way to productively occupy their free time

 - Help them learn time management skills and life balance

 Cons of Teens Working Part-time Jobs

-Some opponents to teenage employment say that teens will have plenty of time to worry about earning a living when they’re an adult.
-To that end, the biggest downside to teens working is that it can be a distraction from their education and other important elements of their lives.
+Some opponents of teenage employment say teens will have plenty of time to worry about earning a living when they’re an adult.
+To that end, the biggest downside to teens working is it can be a distraction from their education and other important elements of their lives.